Somewhere between camping and glamping is the exciting world of cabin camping, and Vermont State Parks has lots of options!

 The cabins in Vermont State Parks aren’t luxurious enough to be glamping cabins, but you do get a real bed, so it’s definitely a step above camping.

-If you love the outdoors but don’t love sleeping on the ground, a stay in Vermont camping cabins is the ideal adventure.
+If you love the outdoors but don’t love sleeping on the ground, a stay in a Vermont camping cabin is the ideal adventure.
 If you need to escape to the woods for a few days and don’t want to pack up ALL THAT GEAR, cabin camping will ease your burden (a little).

 I’ve been exploring Vermont State Parks since before I could walk, but over the past few years, I decided that cabin camping was exactly what I needed.
 And I think it may be what you need too!

-The Vermont Camping Cabins Sleep Four People Who Love Being Together
+Vermont State Cabins Sleep Four

 The cabins in Vermont State Parks have a full-size futon and twin bunk beds, which take up roughly half the space in a cabin and sleep four comfortably.